mr2chowd/linux_shortcuts/linux_shortcuts.md

 # Create user
 sudo useradd mark -s /sbin/nologin

+# The -s flag is used to specify the login shell for the user being created.
+In this case, the login shell for the user "mark" is set to "/sbin/nologin".

+# The login shell is the program that runs when a user logs into the system.
+It provides the user with an interface to interact with the operating system.
+Common # login shells include Bash, Zsh, and /sbin/nologin.

+# The "/sbin/nologin" shell is a special shell that allows a user to be created without granting them the ability to log in to the system.
+Instead of providing a # full interactive shell, using "/sbin/nologin" as the login shell typically results in the user being immediately disconnected after logging in, effectively # preventing them from accessing the command-line interface or any other interactive features.

 # Check if default shell is correctly set
 sudo cat /etc/passwd | grep mark